FDio/csit/docs/report/introduction/methodology_nat44.rst

 NAT44 Endpoint-Dependent
 ^^^^^^^^^^^^^^^^^^^^^^^^

-..
-    TODO: Is it possible to test a NAT44ed scenario where the outside source address and port is limited to just one value?
-    In theory, as long as every inside source address&port traffic uses a different destination address&port, there will be no conflicts, and we could use bidirectional stateless profiles.
-    Possibly, VPP requires some amount of outside source address&port to remain unused for security reasons.
-But we can try to see what happens.

 In order to excercise NAT44ed ability to translate based on both source and destination address and port, the inside-to-outside traffic varies also destination address and port.
 Destination port is the same